Criminal Record Check In Singapore: Key Information And FAQs

 • Theft: Unlawfully taking someone else’s property with the intent to deprive them of it permanently.

-• Drug Trafficking: The sale, distribution, or possession of illegal drugs in quantities exceeding the limits set by law, a non-registrable offence
+• Drug Trafficking: The sale, distribution, or possession of illegal drugs in quantities exceeding the limits set by law is a non-registrable offence

 • Assault: Causing physical harm to another individual, which can range from minor injuries to severe bodily harm.